jacktaylor85/Formative-Assessment/README.md

 - This would be for people who are struggling to manage their symptoms and looking for solutions to short-term problems relevant to their afflictions.
 - This could include links to other sites that are verified and give a description of what these links will do for the user and this will aim to provide the most beneficial service.
 - This will need to be concise and allow the most stress-free experience as our goal is to minimise symptoms efficiently.

+## Technologies ##
+The technologies used for creating this project were:
+- HTML
+- CSS
+- Bootstrap
+- Markdown

 ## Deployment ##
 This site was deployed through [GitHub](https://github.com).